 - Requires the knowledge of a tradesperson whose trade is regulated by the provincial government.

-- Involves banking or the handling of securities, or the handling of jewelry, works of art, antiques, or other valuables.
+- Involves banking or the handling of securities, or the handling of jewellery, works of art, antiques, or other valuables.

 - Consists of duties normally performed in the home (i.e., daily chores) or personal recreational activities.